Retrieve and summarize data

 # Calculate a categorical summary, i.e. count/share

-rs3 <- psrc_hts_stat(hts_data, "person", c("survey_year", "worker"), incl_na=FALSE)
+rs3 <- psrc_hts_stat(hts_data, "trip", c("purpose_work", "mode_class_5"), incl_na=FALSE)

-#> survey_year worker count prop prop_moe est est_moe
+#> mode_class_5 count prop prop_moe est est_moe

 Note: travelSurveyTools summary functions require additional preparatory steps that psrc.travelsurvey handles for you, for simplicity.
 To use native travelSurveyTools summary functions, you’ll need to handle these extra steps yourself, since travelSurveyTools does not have a dependency on the psrc.travelsurvey package.